 Another great feature was the Ford Lane Keeping System.
 If the car started to veer into the next lane, the Expedition would nudge itself back into its own lane.
 No veering off the road into the desert as you watch the beautiful sunset.

 Need to sell your current car so you can get your next Dream Car?
 Find out what your car is worth: Get a real offer from Carvana’s appraisal page in 2 minutes (via our affiliate link).
 No obligations.
 Why not find out?

 Another cool thing was the size of the gas tank.
 We could have made it to Tucson from Los Angeles without stopping for gas.
 I’m usually more than happy to stop and stretch my back and my legs, but the car was so comfortable, I felt completely fine to keep driving straight through.
 We did end up stopping, but I liked the security of knowing that we could have made it.

-We did a lot of driving, which meant we needed to get out and so some physical activity once we arrived our destination.
+We did a lot of driving, which meant we needed to get out and do some physical activity once we arrived at our destination.
 We went on a hike to Sabino Canyon in Tucson on a gorgeous cool day.

 After Tucson, we headed to Scottsdale to relax and do more hiking.
 We ended up hiking up to Piestewa Peak (formerly Squaw Peak) and then around the mountain.
 It was a strenuous hike, but another beautiful day.